Courtland Sutton Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Season Stats

-- So far this season, 18.7% of the 407 passes thrown by his team have gone Sutton's way.
+- Sutton has grabbed 47 passes and leads his team with 649 receiving yards while scoring two touchdowns.
+He has been targeted 76 times, and averages 54.1 yards per game.

-- Sutton (10 red zone targets) has been the recipient of 18.5% of his team's 54 red zone pass attempts.
+- With 10 targets in the red zone this season, Sutton has been on the receiving end of 18.5% of his team's 54 red zone pass attempts.

-- The Broncos have thrown the ball in 56.7% of their plays from scrimmage this year while running the ball 43.3% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Broncos, who rank 24th in the NFL in points scored, have dropped back to pass 56.7% of the time while opting for the ground attack 43.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Lions.